 If you open a cash Junior ISA and a stocks and shares Junior ISA you have to make sure you do not collectively exceed the Junior ISA allowance each tax year, as the allowance is shared over both types.

-For example; if you pay £3,000 into your Junior ISA, you can only pay in a further £1,080 into a stocks and shares Junior ISA.
+If you pay £6,000 into your Junior ISA, you can only pay in a further £3000 into a stocks and shares Junior ISA.

-Anyone can pay into a child's Junior ISA account, as long as they have the correct account details*.
+Anyone can pay into a child's Junior ISA account, as long as they have the correct account details (sort code, account number and reference number, if applicable).

 No, unlike Child Trust Funds, the government will not give you any money to help you save into a Junior ISA.